Bacon and Brussel Sprout Frittata with Manchego

 Instructions

-• Meanwhile, whisk 8 eggs, splash of cream, pinch of baking powder and nutmeg together in a batter bowl with a pour spout.
+• Meanwhile, whisk 8 eggs, splash of cream, pinch of baking powder (optional) and nutmeg together in a batter bowl with a pour spout.
 Season well with salt and pepper.
 Stir in shredded cheese.

 • Pour egg mixture over the bacon/brussel sprouts and shimmy baking dish to ensure egg is evenly distributed.
 Bake for 25-30 minutes or until the eggs are firm (no jiggle when you shimmy the dish).
 Let rest for 5 minutes before serving.